 If none of these matter and you just want the best value for money then we recommend you go for the Coleman Hot Tub that fits 4-6 people.
 It has a few nice little extras and of course, is roomier.

-How Much Are The Coleman Portable Hot Tubs?
+How Much Are These 2 Coleman Portable Hot Tubs?

-Both are currently in the $350 to $400 price range and available with Free Shipping.
+Both are around the $330 to $370 price range and available with Free Shipping.

-Whichever you choose, we don’t think you will regret buying a Coleman Lay Z Spa.
+Whichever you choose, we don’t think you will regret buying a Coleman Inflatable Lay Z Spa available at Amazon.

 Especially when you are relaxing in your hot tub knowing it cost you around 10 times less than a built-in one!